Rudaki: Legacy and assessment

 Rudaki is considered to have been the first major poet to write in New Persian.
 Although he was predated by other poets who wrote in New Persian, such as Abu Hafs Sughdi (died 902), most of their work has not survived.
 In Iran, Rudaki is acknowledged as the "founder of New Persian poetry" and in Tajikistan as the "father of Tajik literature", (Note: Tajik is a form of New Persian spoken in Central Asia.
 It is the official language of Tajikistan, where it is written in an altered Cyrillic script.) both claims which according to the Iranologist Richard Foltz are not contradictory.
-Rudaki's life is depicted in the 1957 film of A Poet's Fate, written by Satim Ulugzade (died 1997).
+Rudaki's life is depicted in the 1957 Soviet film A Poet's Fate, directed by Boris Kimyagarov and written by Satim Ulugzade (died 1997).
 The following year, the latter wrote a play focused on Rudaki, entitled Rudaki, which was the first Tajik biographical drama.

 The 1100th anniversary of Rudaki's birth was commemorated by Iran and the Tajik Soviet Socialist Republic in 1958, who together held a conference which was joined by several eminent Iranian and Tajik academics.
-It was during this period that Rudaki's burial place in Panjrud was discovered.
+It was during this period that Rudaki's reputed burial place in Panjrud, near Panjakent, Tajikistan, was discovered using the research of Tajik scholar Sadriddin Ayni.
 The Soviet archaeologist and anthropologist Mikhail Mikhaylovich Gerasimov (died 1970) dug out and analyzed Rudaki's remains, which he used to recreate the latter's face on a sculpture.
 Following the collapse of the Soviet Union, Rudaki started to become a stronger representation of Tajik identity and also reinforced their ties to the rest of the Persian-speaking world.